Durant, Oklahoma: History

 W.H.
 Hilton was elected the first mayor of Durant.

 A memorable event in Durant's rail history occurred on April 5, 1905.
 A special southbound Katy train stopped in the city with President Theodore Roosevelt aboard.

 In 1895, a fire destroyed the original business district, which had spread along the Katy tracks.

 Calvin Institute was opened in 1894, representing the first institute of higher education in the immediate area, which was an outgrowth of Presbyterian mission work among the Choctaw Indian nation.
 Its success led it being reopened as a larger school, Durant Presbyterian College in 1901, later renamed as Oklahoma Presbyterian College.
 After statehood became effective on November 16, 1907, the state legislature created the Southeastern State Normal School at Durant, which opened March 6, 1909.
 This school was renamed Southeastern State Teachers College in 1921, and renamed again in 1974 as the present Southeastern Oklahoma State University.

 Further growth of the town was inhibited by its proximity to the larger town of Caddo (also on the Katy line) and the fact that Dixon Durant did not want to sell more of the land he had inherited to non-Indians.
-In the 1902-1903 timeframe, the St. Louis, San Francisco and New Orleans Railroad, an affiliate of the St. Louis and San Francisco Railway (also known as "SL&SF" or "Frisco") had intended to build an east–west line through Caddo, where it would intersect the Katy; however, the land prices near Caddo had increased rapidly, causing the Frisco to bypass Caddo in favor of Durant.
+In the 1902-1903 timeframe, the St. Louis, San Francisco and New Orleans Railroad, an affiliate of the St. Louis and San Francisco Railway (also known as "SL&SF" or "Frisco") had intended to build an east–west line through Caddo, where it would intersect the Katy.
+A rapid land price increase near Caddo instead caused the Frisco to bypass it in favor of Durant.

 In 1904, Durant was named in a grand jury instruction as a sundown town where a notice had been posted warning African Americans not to stay after dark.

 The Oklahoma Constitutional Convention selected Durant as the county seat for Bryan County, Oklahoma, which would supersede Blue County at statehood.
 In 1908, a special election ratified this choice over three other candidates for the honor: Bokchito, Blue, and Sterrett (later renamed Calera).

 Bryan County was created from Choctaw lands in 1907, the same time as statehood, and was named after William Jennings Bryan.
 Bryan was nominated three times for President of the United States and at the age of 36 lost to William McKinley.
 He lost to McKinley again in 1900, and to William H. Taft in 1908.
 Woodrow Wilson appointed the county's namesake as United States Secretary of State in 1913.

 Eleven people were killed in Durant by a tornado in April 1919.

 The town's population grew from 2,969 in 1900 to 5,330 in 1910, 12,823 in 1990, and to 13,549 in 2000.

 The Durant Downtown Historic District is listed on the National Register of Historic Places.